How to Get Hair Out of a Necklace Chain Quickly and Easily

 After all the hairs are removed, pat the necklace dry with a soft cloth.

+Make sure it’s completely dry to prevent any moisture-related damage.
 You can also buff the necklace gently to restore its shine.
+Moisture left on the metal can lead to tarnishing over time.

 Specialized polishing cloths can enhance the necklace’s luster.